iLVL-Key/FFXI/addons/Jingle/readme.md

    - New sounds added to the /data/sounds folder must be .wav format.

 ## Sortie targets ##
 Copy the following into your settings file (inside the targets) for all the Sortie targets.
-The top 4 sets of numbers are the IDs for the 4 exit bitzers in the basement, for some reason using the name for the as a target does not work correctly.
+The top 8 sets of numbers are the IDs for the 4 exit bitzers in the basement, for some reason using the name for the as a target does not work correctly, and there are multiple sets.
 <details>
 <summary>Sortie Targets</summary>